 How many abusers have been enabled, victims have been silenced, violent ideologies have been perpetuated, injustices have been unchallenged, because we have been afraid to step on toes or hurt feelings or break with tradition?
 In the case of Operation Christmas Child…

 …the influence of a theologically violent and spiritually bankrupt man is being magnified.

-…children living in poverty are receiving things that they do not need and which do not help them.
+…children living in poverty are receiving things that they do not need and which do not help them, including the theology of white American Evangelicalism.

-…privileged children are learning to assuage their guilt by shipping off boxes of trinkets and making no actual sacrifices in the service of justice.
+…privileged children are learning to assuage their guilt by shipping off boxes of trinkets at Christmastime and making no actual sacrifices in the service of justice.

 As Joelle told me,